About this course

 Information about mandatory activities can be found on the course homepage on Canvas.

 In the case of a valid absence, the instructor will determine how the absence should be compensated.
 Information about this can be found on Canvas.
-Students are expected to acquire the necessary skills on their own, and these may be tested in the OSCE exam in the 8th semester.
 The exam in the course VET359 may include questions on the theoretical basis of the skills.

 • Preferential right